datamacgyver/ds-process/3_analysis_phase/1_establish_KPI_checks.md

 If they are softer then how will you evaluate them?
 What code/procedures do you need to produce an output that can be evaluated?
 How often will you do that?
 With whom?

+## Baseline
+This is a vitally important first step.
+What is our naive performance?
+This may be:
+* If we just gave everyone the same class/average value
+* If we just matched on equality
+* If we didn't attempt to tidy the data